Mastercard/flow/assert/assert-junit5/README.md

 quiescence.
 Existing service/mock/queue, DB and browser examples remain legacy serialized owners: their timers, handlers, whole-table observations and root-store cleanup have not been made automatically cooperating.
-Replay and report/capture integration remain guarded, including distinct artifact/log attribution for parallel browser sessions.
+Replay and report/capture integration remains restricted: prepared quiet reporting is run-owned and final-only, while capture, replay and parallel browser presentation remain guarded.
 No real browser, IDE or full-workload acceptance is claimed.

 ### Explicit Stop and remaining ownership